sergiobaro/xcbuddy/README.md

-# xcbuddy
+# xctools

-Simple bash script to help managing different installed Xcode versions
+Scripts to handle Xcode from the command line

 ## Installation